The Strawberry Narrows Trail is a 12-mile singletrack that skirts the

 of us as the trail rolls through the fir trees on the mountain side.

-you happen to be camped at the west end, fine, ride it.
+you happen to be camped at the west end or are doing a point-to-point, fine, ride it.
 But if you're

-driving to Strawberry specifically to ride this trail, I suggest you start
+driving to Strawberry specifically to enjoy this trail, I suggest you start

 at the eastern (Soldier Creek) end and turn around at Poison Ridge for a